Davidson4376/windows-uwp.fr-fr/windows-apps-src/security/microsoft-passport-login-auth-service.md

     }
     ```

--   22. Dans la classe MicrosoftPassportHelper, appelez la méthode RequestSignAsync à partir de la méthode GetPassportAuthenticationMessageAsync.
+-   22. In the MicrosoftPassportHelper class call the RequestSignAsync method from the GetPassportAuthenticationMessageAsync method.

     ```cs
     public static async Task<bool> GetPassportAuthenticationMessageAsync(UserAccount account)